 General Tips on Appraising Personal Property

 Among the most frequent questions POBA is asked about art collections and legacies is: Do I need to get these works appraised?
 What would the appraisal be useful for?
 How do I get one done?
-Here, we suggest some answers to provide a better understanding of the process, the product, and the services available.
+Here, we offer insights from Jane H. Willis, Independent Fine Art Appraiser, to provide a better understanding of the process, the product, and the services available.

 What is an Appraisal?

 An appraisal is technically no more than a statement of monetary value.
 Typically, it is a formal written evaluation of objects that includes both a full description of the object and a precise dollar value, for a specific purpose and within an appropriate marketplace.
 This simple definition describes multiple possibilities, since any artwork can, and does, have multiple “values,” depending on the purpose of the appraisal.

 Appraisals can be done on the basis of four distinct “values” each of which can and should be applied for different, appropriate uses.

 - Replacement Cost Value (RCV) – The RCV is used exclusively for insurance purposes and is the amount that would be necessary to spend to find a same/similar comparable work if there was a loss or serious damage.
 (Obviously, one work of art is not going to be identical to another, even if by the same artist, painting the same subject, at approximately the same date, using the same materials, and executing a piece of the same size.)